paragonhastile/challenge/solution.md

 - Platform accepts payment from buyer and credits seller account and platform fee account
 - Platform makes payout of credit balance to seller

-A solution (due:04/23/23) to the Rev challenge problem will be a MVC web app, built with Ruby on Rails and manually deployed (no CICD setup) to AWS Elasticbeanstalk and RDS.
-The app will process buyer payments, seller payouts and PoliDat fees with Stripe.
+A solution (due:04/23/23) to the Rev challenge problem will be a MVC web app, built with Ruby on Rails with instructions to deploy locally.
+The app will process buyer payments, seller connections and PoliDat fees with Stripe.
 The app will consist of the following resources.

-**Seller Components**
+**Seller Components (pelim vision)**
 - Dashboard (seller dashboard)
 	- GET Seller Payment Balances
 		- Available, Instance Available, Pending